Russia

 The Toy Bob is a tiny Russian bobtail cat — weighing as little as 1.5 kg — with a naturally short kinked tail, a semi-cobby build, and one of the most extraordinarily gentle and affectionate temperaments in the domestic cat world, developed in Rostov-on-Don in the 1990s.

 Most cat breeds are defined by something visible and immediately striking — a coat type, a color, an ear shape, a body mutation.
 The Toy Bob is defined by something that takes a moment to register and then becomes impossible to ignore: its size.
-Fully grown Toy Bobs weigh between 1.5 and 5 kilograms — at the lower end of this range, they are among the smallest domestic cats in the world, comparable in weight to a large guinea pig and small enough to sit comfortably in a human palm.
-What makes the Toy Bob remarkable beyond its size is that this smallness is paired with a temperament of extraordinary gentleness and warmth — a cat that is not just tiny but specifically, consistently sweet-natured in a way that makes the combination of miniature size and maximum affection something genuinely unusual.
-The Toy Bob is a cat you have to see in person to fully understand, and most people who do see one cannot stop talking about it.
+Fully grown Toy Bobs weigh between 1.5 and 5 kilograms — at the lower end of this range, they are comparable in weight to a large guinea pig and small enough to sit comfortably in a human palm.
+What sets the Toy Bob apart beyond its size is that this smallness is paired with a consistently sweet, gentle temperament — a combination of miniature size and steady affection that is unusual among domestic cat breeds.

 1. History and Origins: Rostov-on-Don, 1990s